-Non- Domestic Fires have increased by more than 10% compared to the three year average with the 23 incidents covering a variety of premise types.
+Non- Domestic Fires have decreased compared to the three-year average with resources attending 13 incidents covering a variety of premise types.

 We continue to work with owners and occupiers through our Fire Safety Enforcement Programme and Post Fire Audits to reduce the number of Non-Domestic Fires.